Melanoma

 Surveillance

-In a Dutch based 20-year prospective follow-up study evaluating pancreatic screening with MRCP +/- EUS in CDKN2A carriers, 347 germline pathogenic variant carriers participated in surveillance and were followed for a median of 5.6 (interquartile range 2.3-9.9) years.r The cumulative incidence of pancreatic ductal adenocarcinoma (PDAC) by age 70 was 20.7%, with surveillance leading to detection of resectable, early stage PDAC; 80% of affected patients were found to have resectable disease with a third of patients diagnosed with stage I PDAC.r This compared favourably with general population data with only 10-15% of pancreatic cancers being resectable at diagnosis.
-5-year overall survival rate in the study population was 32.4% compared with 5% 5-year OS in sporadic PDACs.r This study primarily consisted of patients with the CDKN2A c.225_243del variant and therefore there is still some uncertainty regarding the generalisation of this data to support surveillance in all CDKN2A pathogenic variant carriers.
+In a Dutch-based 20-year prospective follow-up study evaluating pancreatic screening with MRCP +/- EUS in CDKN2A carriers, 347 germline pathogenic variant carriers participated in surveillance and were followed for a median of 5.6 years (interquartile range 2.3 to 9.9 years).r The cumulative incidence of pancreatic ductal adenocarcinoma (PDAC) by age 70 years was 20.7%, with surveillance leading to detection of resectable, early stage PDAC.
+80% of affected patients were found to have resectable disease, with a third of patients diagnosed with stage I PDAC.r This compared favourably with general population data where only 10-15% of pancreatic cancers are resectable at diagnosis.
+5-year overall survival (OS) rate in the study population was 32.4% compared with 5% 5-year OS in sporadic PDACs.r This study primarily consisted of patients with the CDKN2A c.225_243del variant and therefore there is still some uncertainty regarding the generalisation of this data to support surveillance in all CDKN2A pathogenic variant carriers.
+This is due to undefined pancreatic risk in other CDKN2A variants.
+Pancreatic surveillance itself is effective as a screening tool.

 Not smoking is recommended because pancreatic cancer has a known association with smoking and there are reports of an increased risk of smoking-related head-and-neck cancers in CDKN2A pathogenic variant positive families.r